 So...
 Who's Operating the Website?

-Ryan Doran-Fisher has been working with Atlee and Mary for 10 years delivering milk, produce, and a variety of other products.
-He's even pulled a few weeds from time to time and harvested some produce for the CSA.
-He hasn't yet received an invitation to milk a cow.
+Ryan and Kathryn Doran-Fisher have been working with Atlee and Mary for over 10 years delivering milk, produce, and a variety of other products.
+They've even pulled a few weeds from time to time and harvested some produce for the CSA.
+They haven't yet received an invitation to milk a cow but Kathryn did get to ride in a buggy once.

-Over the years Ryan has run a small delivery group on the side while moonlighting as a philosophy teacher, Field and Fire wholesale delivery guy, and Zen Buddhist clergy.
-With his wife Kathryn, he has built an urban farm in Mt.
-Pleasant and helped run Maggies Farm, a cooperative CSA.
+Ryan started a small delivery group from Morley to Mt.
+Pleasant, MI in 2005 to make picking up his own farm products more efficient.
+He did this on the side while working as a philosophy teacher and training as a Zen Buddhist clergy member.
+With his wife Kathryn, he built an urban farm in Mt.
+Pleasant and helped run Maggie's Farm, a cooperative CSA.